aphiria/aphiria/README.md

 <h2 id="custom-encoders">Custom Encoders</h2>

-Due to PHP's type limitations, there are some objects that Opulence simply can't (de)serialize automatically.
+Due to PHP's type limitations, there are some objects that Aphiria simply can't (de)serialize automatically.
 Some examples include:

 * Classes that require custom instantiation/hydration logic
 * Object properties that contain an array of objects